royerlab/napari-chatgpt/README.md

     pip install napari-chatgpt

-Or just install the plugin from napari's plugin installer.
+Or install the plugin from napari's plugin installer.

 For detailed instructions and variations, check [this page](http://github.com/royerlab/napari-chatgpt/wiki/InstallOmega) of our wiki.